 Experian explicitly distinguishes social security numbers and individual tax identification numbers and makes clear an ITIN will be viewed as an invalid SSN if used to access credit reports.

-You can’t use an ITIN with Equifax.
+Furthermore, you can’t use an ITIN with Equifax.

 Equifax literally throws a fraud error if you attempt to retrieve a credit report from them using an ITIN.